ValksGodotTools/Template/README.md

 ## Setup Guide

+If you encounter any issues during the setup, please refer to the [FAQ](#faq) before creating a new issue.

 ### 🔧 Configuring your project

 Once you have opened `project.godot` located in `Template/GodotProject/project.godot`, make sure all scene tabs are closed.
 This is very important.